Self-Imposed Traps

 Self Imposed Traps.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 We still get stuck.
 Armed with the greatest cognitive machinery known to the history of the world, we continue to do stupid things, seemingly turning theories of choice utility on its head.
 We act harmfully, destroy futures and then pretend we had no choice.
 Life is complex and each moment fraught with unknown opportunities and dangers.